 After washing, hang your harness to air dry.
 Somewhere near a window where it is breezy but keep it away from direct sunlight.
 Never dry your harness under the sun.
 Harness materials such as Nylon and Polyester are subject to slow deterioration by the chemical effect of UV rays.

 How to store your harness

 After washing, make sure the harness is completely dry before keeping your harness in a dry storage area.

 Buckle corrosion is one of the main reasons why harnesses are retired way earlier than they should.
 Having personally experienced (twice) buckle corrosion on a brand new harness after just over a year of usage.
 Hence I have great advice on how to deal with this issue.

 Climbing at crags near the sea or climbing topless in a hot and humid climate with your harness soaking up sweat are some of the main reasons that cause buckle corrosion.

-There are different type of harness buckles.
-Some are more susceptible to corrosion than others.
-A good practice to minimize the likelihood of buckle corrosion is to rinse your buckle and the connecting nylon strap with tap water after each climbing session especially if your harness is soaked with sweat.
+There are different types of harness buckles.
+Some materials are more susceptible to corrosion than others.
+A good practice to minimize the likelihood of buckle corrosion is to clean your harness buckle and the connecting nylon strap with tap water after each climbing session especially if your harness is soaked with sweat.
 This will help to wash away any “corrosive coating” e.g. your sweat from the buckle.

 This is not a sponsored post.
-However, based on the different type of harnesses I had used in the past I highly recommend Singing Rock and Arcteryx.
+However, based on the different types of harnesses I had used in the past I highly recommend Singing Rock and Arcteryx.
 All Singing Rock harnesses use stainless steel buckles.
-The buckles look like it’s still brand new after using for more than 2 years climbing in hot and humid Southeast Asia climate.
-Arcteryx harnesses use spray pained or powder-coated buckles which are just as durable (although a lot more pricey).
+The buckles look like it’s still brand new after using for more than 2 years climbing in the hot and humid Southeast Asia climate.
+Arcteryx harnesses use spray-painted or powder-coated buckles which are just as durable (although a lot more pricey).